projectshift/shift-boiler/docs/config.md

   * First we apply default config
   * Then you custom config is applied on top of that

-In addition every config now follows a clear inheritance from the base configs provided by boiler. here is an example of minimal application config:
+In addition every config now follows a clear inheritance from the base configs provided by boiler.
+Here is an example of minimal application config:

 ```python
 class ProductionConfig(config.ProductionConfig):